Are My Emails Going to Spam? Here's What to Watch Out For

 This is a very important consideration to make.
 If you don't have explicit permission from your recipients to send them emails, your messages are more likely to get marked as spam.

 This doesn’t only hurt your sender reputation and deliverability, but it's also a violation of GDPR.
 If you’re sending to users in the EU, your emails may be directed to spam because of this.
-So if you want to stay compliant and avoid the spam folder, make sure you have explicit permission from your recipients before sending them any emails.
+So if you want to stay compliant and avoid your emails from going to the spam folder, make sure you have explicit permission from your recipients before sending them any emails.

 Before anything, you need to make sure your opt-in process is compliant.
 When someone signs up to receive your emails, send them a verification email.
 Keep track of explicit permission you’ve gathered and only send to those users.
 All of your emails must include a clear unsubscribe link, too (you’d rather they just unsubscribe than mark you as spam).